 - A 4-month / 15-week Practice Placement.

-- Approved by the Law Society of Upper Canada (LSUC) to replace the mandatory articling requirement for Bora Laskin Law graduates only.
+- Approved by the Law Society of Upper Canada (LSUC) as part of the Integrated Practice Curriculum that exempts Bora Laskin Law graduates from the articling requirement.

 - Required for our students in 3rd Year (3L) in Fall OR Winter term: